Alex-Merkel/Budget/README.md

 ## Project Description

 A sophisticated budgeting platform using Flask, Python, SQL, JavaScript, PostgreSQL, HTML, and CSS.
-The application boasts a user-friendly interface with dynamic divs and containers that empower users to effortlessly monitor, analyze, and manage their financial activities in real-time.
+The application boasts a user-friendly interface with dynamic containers that empower users to effortlessly monitor, analyze, and manage their financial activities in real-time.

 ### Key Features:
 - **Default Expense Categories:** Includes pre-defined or base expense categories.